lukeify/dotfiles/README.md

 ## Documentation

+Miscellaneous documentation for the remainder of these dotfiles is as follows.

 ### iTerm2 configuration

 `iterm2/com.googlecode.iterm2.plist` can be exported from iTerm2 Preferences via General → Preferences, ensuring "Load preferences from a custom folder or URL" is ticked, browsing to save out preferences to this repository's location on disk, and persisting changes when your preferences change.